google/mtail/Deploying.md

 mtail is configured through commandline flags.

-The `--help` flag will print a list of flags for configuring mtail.
+The `--help` flag will print a list of flags for configuring `mtail`.

 (Flags may be prefixed with either `-` or `--`)

-Basic flags necessary to start mtail:
+Basic flags necessary to start `mtail`:

   * `--logs` is a comma separated list of filenames to extract from.
   * `--progs` is a directory path containing [mtail programs](Language).
 Programs must have the `.mtail` suffix.